Karunabist/learning/README.md

 Life is solving a single problem after acquiring knowledge of all other fields related to this problem.

+**Focus on single platform and spreed it anywhere**

+My single platform is github and I always connect everything to github.

 <table width="100%">
   <tr>